Oduanir/Bioinfo_Project_2024/README.md

 data_matrix = pd.concat(pdList, 1) # concat all dataframe in 1 dataframe
 data_matrix = data_matrix.transpose() # transpose the dataframe to get a more standard shape (samples x variables)
 ```
-This code should be included in an oriented object code.
-Also, this code assummes that each file is correct, contains no error etc...
-This is something to check to be rigorous.
+This code should be integrated into an object-oriented design.
+Additionally, it assumes that each file is correct and free of errors, which is an aspect that must be verified to ensure thoroughness.

-## Gather sample annotations
+## Gather Sample Annotations

-The sample annotations are all placed in a unique "xml" file.
-First, open the file with any text editor, and try to understand its architecture.
-Then, identify the information that could be relevant for your analysis.
+The sample annotations are consolidated into a single "xml" file.
+Initially, open this file with any text editor to familiarize yourself with its structure.
+Then, determine which pieces of information are pertinent to your analysis.

-Finally, create a dataframe (or any "table like" structure) such as each row is a samples and each column an annotation.
-Make sur to test your dataset (gene counts+annotations) so that you can catch any error in the next steps.
+Subsequently, construct a dataframe (or any "table-like" structure) where each row represents a sample and each column an annotation.
+Ensure to rigorously test your dataset (combining gene counts and annotations) to promptly identify and address any discrepancies in subsequent steps.

-To parse an xml, you can use the library "xml.etree.ElementTree".
-You need to explore the file manually (using a text editor) to catch the structure and the name of all blocks etc...
-The samples are contained in blocks named "Sample", and other information are in other blocks that you need to identify.
+To parse an XML file, you can employ the "xml.etree.ElementTree" library.
+It will require manually exploring the file (using a text editor) to understand the structure and identify all relevant sections.
+The samples are encapsulated within blocks named "Sample," with additional information located in other blocks that you will need to discern.

-Here is an example to make a dataframe containing only on column corresponding to the "Cns_subregion".
+Below is an example on how to create a dataframe with a single column corresponding to the "Cns_subregion".

 ```python
 data_annotation = pd.DataFrame(columns = ['Sample_id', 'Cns_subregion']) # initialisation of the dataframe